EfiLygda/ADNI-CNN-Research-Collector/README.md

 ## Details

-The scripts contain functions for searching the two database using the same keywords: `ADNI`, `MRI`, `CNN`, and `classification` and also functions for extracting the two final csv and txt files.
+The scripts contain functions for searching the two databases using the same keywords: `ADNI`, `MRI`, `CNN`, and `classification` and also functions for extracting the two final csv and txt files.

+## Status
+> Done